 Work in two main teams, if you can, with one team taking children and people to safety and the other team attempting to put out the fire.

-When the duty of transferring items to safety is finished, the second group can help the first group in putting out the fire.
+When the second group finishes the duty of transferring items to safety, they can help the first group in putting out the fire.

 If you have a fire-damaged house, here at We Buy Fire Damaged Houses, we buy burned homes in as-is condition so you don’t have to go through a long, stressful repair process.
 We also pay a great price and all in cash.